-Soon after the completion of the evaluation, the results will be finalised and all co-ordinators will receive a letter containing initial information on the results of the evaluation, including the Evaluation Summary Report giving the opinion of the experts on the proposal.
-Even if the experts viewed your proposal favourably, the Commission cannot at this stage indicate if there is a possibility of EU funding.
+Soon after the completion of the evaluation, the results will be finalised and all co-ordinators will receive a letter containing initial information on the results of the evaluation.
+Even if the experts viewed your proposal favourably, the Commission/agency cannot at this stage indicate if there is a possibility of EU funding.

-If you have not received the "initial information letter" by the date referred to in annex I to this Guide, please contact the Commission via the FP7 enquiry service.
+If you have not received the "initial information letter" by the date referred to in annex I to this Guide, please contact the Commission/agency via the FP7 enquiry service.